Fridays in May will take place in person each May Friday from May 2nd, 2025 to May 30th 2025.

 About Miriam:

 Miriam Neptune is the inaugural Director of Milstein Center Exhibitions, Programming and Public Engagement.
-She has worked at Barnard College Library in various capacities since 2011, and at Smith College as Digital Scholarship Librarian from 2015-2018.
+She has worked at Barnard College Library in various capacities since 2011 and at Smith College as Digital Scholarship Librarian from 2015-2018.
 She was previously Barnard Library’s Director of Teaching, Learning, and Digital Scholarship, and Interim Co-Dean, and as the Senior Associate Director of the Barnard Center for Research on Women.
 From 2021-2023, Miriam co-curated the exhibition Undesign the Redline @ Barnard.
-She also co-produced the bilingual digital humanities project Nos Cambió La Vida: Our Lives Transformed, and was organizer of the annual Scholar and Feminist Conference and an editor of The Scholar and Feminist Online.
+In her new role, she has curated and cultivated public engagement in collaboration for several installations, including Am Queen Mary, and Trigger Planting, 2.0.
+She also co-produced the bilingual digital humanities project Nos Cambió La Vida: Our Lives Transformed.
 Miriam is also a filmmaker whose creative work focuses on resistance to anti-blackness, forced displacement, and gendered violence in the Americas, partnering on activist media projects with Haitian Women for Haitian Refugees.

-Tour: Lesbian Herstory Archives Tour with Shawn(ta) Smith Cruz, followed by lunch
+Tour: Lesbian Herstory Archives with Shawn(ta) Smith Cruz, followed by lunch

 This tour will include a detailed overview of the oldest and largest lesbian archive in the world.